Co-dfns/APL-Sheets/README.md

 Technical Tasks:

-- [ ] Define persistence functions
+- [x] Define persistence functions
-- [ ] Define stimuli and responses for loading and saving
+- [x] Define stimuli and responses for loading and saving
-- [ ] Define UI element for identifying where a file is saved
+- [x] Define UI element for identifying where a file is saved
+- [x] Specify new states in the specification table
-- [ ] Define CSV Import Format
+- [x] Define CSV Import Format

 ### Increment 4: Sorting